amyhupe/amyhupe.co.uk/src/weeknotes/weeknote-22.md

 The class was a birthday present, and it couldn’t have come at a better time.
 I was really stuck in my head last week and feeling quite stressed out, so having the chance to focus on something distracting and tactile (clay is so wonderfully cold!) was just what I needed.

 In a couple of weeks, I’ll get to collect the pot I made once it’s been glazed and fired.
-I have to admit it doesn’t _quite_ look like these guys, it’s a little more… rustic, but I’ll treasure it nonetheless.
+I have to admit it doesn’t _quite_ look like the ones on their website.
+It's a little more... rustic.
+But I'll treasure it nonetheless.

 ### Welcome back, fiction